-2.3 The Linked LEHD-NSCG
+2.3 The Linked NSCG-LEHD

-To study the relationship between employment and reported reasons of transitions, I construct a quarterly panel from 2010Q1 to 2019Q1 by merging and appending four NSCG surveys to the LEHD data based on the unique protected identification key.19
+To study the relationship between employment and reported reasons of transitions, I construct a quarterly panel from 2010Q1 to 2019Q1 by merging and appending four NSCG surveys to the LEHD data based on the unique protected identification key.18

 I impose two restrictions on employment records in the linked dataset.
-First, First, I limit the analysis to a sample of "consistent movers" - workers whose employment histories in the LEHD align with the data reported in the NSCG.
-In contrast, "inconsistent movers" either report to have changed employers/jobs not observed in the LEHD, or they report remaining with the same employer during the survey reference period but are observed to have transitioned according to LEHD records.20
+First, I limit the analysis to a sample of "consistent movers" - workers whose employment histories in the LEHD align with the data reported in the NSCG.
+In contrast, "inconsistent movers" either report to have changed employers/jobs not observed in the LEHD, or they report remaining with the same employer during the survey reference period but are observed to have transitioned according to LEHD records.
+19 Table 2 shows that imposing the consistency restriction reduces the linked sample size by approximately 20%, both in terms of total observations and the number of distinct workers.

-Second, I restrict the sample to workers who change employers only once during each survey reference period.
-This restriction addresses cases where workers report multiple transitions within a single reference period, which could complicate the analysis by obscuring the relationship between their stated motivations for transitions and their observed labor market behavior.
-As shown in Table 2, about 20% of consistent movers are dropped from this restriction.
+Second, to properly identify motivations for transitions, I restrict the sample to movers who change employers only once during each survey reference period.
+This restriction addresses cases where workers report multiple transitions within a single reference period, which could obscure the relationship between their stated motivations for transitions and their observed labor market behavior.
+As shown in Table 3, about 20% of consistent movers are dropped from this restriction.